- MILLENNIUM

 Three possible timelines of the future.
 That’ll make things clear as mud.

-For amillennials (or amillennialists), they go with the idea we find everywhere else in the bible: Once Jesus shows up, it’s judgment day.
+Amillennials ignore all the millennium talk of Revelation, and stick with idea we find everywhere else in the bible: Once Jesus shows up, it’s judgment day.

 Since there are more passages about how the Lord’s Day (or the L